dev-nayandas/frontend-tutorial/README.md

 // step 4: Then use this data where necessary like below: import { useContext } from "react";
-import AddToFavourite from "./AddToFavourite";
-import WeatherCondition from "./WeatherCondition";
-import WeatherHeading from "./WeatherHeading";
 import { WeatherContext } from "./context";

 const WeatherBoard = () => {